nausaf/semantic-release-working/README.md

 # semantic-release-working

-semantic-release is setup and working in this repo
+semantic-release is setup and working in this reppo